marcogdepinto/Deep-learning-model-deploy-with-django/README.md

 ![Picture4](https://github.com/marcogdepinto/Django-Emotion-Classification-Ravdess-API/blob/master/gitmedia/predict.png)

-# See the App in action!
+**See the App in action!**

 There is a short demo of the first version on YouTube: https://youtu.be/86HhxTRL3_c .
 The UI has been updated since then, as now manages all the actions extending the index templates with the action templates.
 The above pictures are updated with the new workflow.

+The current version of the application is deployed via Heroku: https://emotion-classification-ravdess.herokuapp.com/index/ .
+Please note the performances are not good as I am using a free tier machine.

 # Developers stuff